-Below are Lean Six Sigma success stories in the Government industry.
+Below is a growing list of Lean Six Sigma success stories in Government.
 For success stories in other industries, please visit our Lean Six Sigma Success Stories page.

 The new government regulations under the Affordable Care Act have created a need for improved technology.
 With that, there are Human Resource and staff burdens.
 For healthcare organizations to cut expenses and cover new technology advancements, Lean Six Sigma methods are being used as support.

 The Akron Police will assist the Republican National Convention in Cleveland this summer.
 The department is expecting a lot visitors, booked hotels and problems.
 In addition to convention issues, the city committees will review school enrollment numbers and trash regulation in residential areas where Lean Six Sigma can be applied.

 “Everyone knows that saving energy is a good thing, but most people will only be motivated when you can demonstrate just how much energy is being wasted, and how much potential there is for improvement.”
 The Building Energy Monitor (BEM) Program at Fort Campbell is raising the energy awareness of all installation occupants to achieve high energy savings.
 The BEM program manager is also pursuing Lean Six Sigma training to improve the program by “learning new tools to measure progress, analyze causes of poor performance, improve the program based off of results from the analysis and control the program for long-run success.”

 Defense Contract Management Agency (DCMA) and Defense Contract Audit Agency (DCAA) representatives are currently partnered in a collaborative effort to review and improve workloads and processes.
 Joan Sherwood, DCMA director, shares that the team’s improvement methodology is called Business Process Reengineering- a Lean Six Sigma analysis approach.